engtuncay/engtuncay.github.io/java/miglayout-doc.md

 There are **three constraint types** that can be set on the layout manager instance and the handled components.
 They are:

-1. **Layout Constraints**.
+### **Layout Constraints**

 These constraints specify **how the layout manager instance should work in general**.
 For instance how all the laid out components should be aligned as a group, should there be available space in the container.
 This constraint is set directly on the layout manager instance, either in the constructor or using a standard get/set property.
 E.g. "align center, fill".

-2. **Row/Column Constraints**.
+### **Row/Column Constraints**

 Specifies the properties for the grid's rows and columns.
 Constraints such as sizes and default alignments can be specified.
 These constraints are set directly on the layout manager instance, either in the constructor or using standard get/set properties.
 E.g. "[35px]10px[50:pref]".

-3. **Component Constraints**.
+### **Component Constraints**

 They are used for specifying the properties and bounds for individual components.
 This can for instance be to override the minimum, preferred or maximum vertical and/or horizontal sizes for the component.
 You can set the alignment and if a cell should be split and/or spanned, and much more.
 This constraint is normally set as an argument when adding the component to the container or using standard get/set properties.
 E.g. "width 100px, left".,

+Other Basic Concepts

 ###  Grid Flow